-African migrant women; Pregnancy; Geophagy; Cultural Practice; Health risks; Multilevel interventions; Maternal health nutrition promote the well-being of all, a critical understanding of clay ingestion among pregnant women should be prioritized.
-There are health issues that arise from this practice as scientific evidence suggests that some clay ingested by pregnant women can be toxic to the human body due to the presence of high levels of lead and arsenic among other metals which can potentially lead to low birth weight (LBW) in children, impaired intrauterine growth, impaired neurodevelopment, and intestinal blockages (Al-Rmalli, 2010; Frazzoli et al 2016; Gundacker et al., 2017; Nyanza et al., 2014; Reeuwijk et al., 2013).
+Clay ingestion (CI) also known as geophagy among pregnant women in various parts of the world is a major public health concern which requires attention.
+Against a backdrop of the Sustainable Development Goals (SDGs), with Goal 3 aiming to ensure healthy lives and promote the well-being of all, a critical understanding of clay ingestion among pregnant women should be prioritized.
+There are health issues that arise from this practice as scientific evidence suggests that some clay ingested by pregnant women can be toxic to the human body due to the presence of high levels of lead and arsenic among other metals which can potentially lead to low birth weight (LBW) in children, impaired intrauterine growth, impaired neurodevelopment, and intestinal blockages (Al-Rmalli, Jenkins, Watts, & Haris, 2010; Frazzoli et al., 2016; Gundacker et al., 2017; Nyanza et al., 2014; Reeuwijk et al., 2013).
 Lower levels of exposure to lead potentially affect brain development with implications for Intelligence Quotient (IQ) and attention span reduction, antisocial behavior as well as reduced educational attainment (World Health Organisation (WHO), 2021).
 For instance, a study in Bangladesh indicated that early pregnancy exposure to arsenic through drinking contaminated water was associated with LBW (Huyck et al., 2007).
-In 2020, nearly 20 million (14.7%) of all newborns globally suffered from LBW (United Nations Children's Fund (UNICEF), 2023).
-LBW is associated with death during the first month of life and babies who live beyond this are at higher risk of lower IQ and stunted growth as well as obesity and diabetes later in life (Christian et al., 2013; Gu et al. 2017; Jornayvaz, 2016).
-While middle- and low-income countries are most affected, high income countries such as the United Kingdom have evidence of high rates of LBW (UNICEF, 2023) with people from Black ethnic groups having the highest infant mortality rates for LBW babies, followed by those from Asian ethnic groups (Office of National Statistics (ONS), 2021).
+In 2020, nearly 20 million (14.7%) of all newborns globally suffered from LBW (United Nations Children's Fund (UNCEF), 2023).
+LBW is associated with death during the first month of life and babies who live beyond this are at higher risk of lower IQ and stunted growth as well as obesity and diabetes later in life (Christian, Black & et al., 2013; Gu et al., 2017; Jornayvaz et al., 2016).
+While middle- and low-income countries are most affected, high income countries such as the United Kingdom have evidence of high rates of LBW (UNCEF), 2023) with people from Black ethnic groups having the highest infant mortality rates for LBW babies, followed by those from Asian ethnic groups (Office of National Statistics (ONS), 2021).
 Women from Black ethnic groups in the UK are known to experience poor maternal health outcomes (ONS, 2021), and against this backdrop, contributing risk factors such as CI deserve attention.